Sayan30092004/load-main/README.md

+# Load Forecaster
-# React + TypeScript + Vite
+React + Typescripte + Vite

+# Overview

+Load Forecaster is a web-based application that predicts blackout probability for specific locations.
+It integrates a flat world map focused on West Bengal and uses AI-driven analysis to estimate the likelihood of power outages.

+# Features

+Blackout Prediction: Provides real-time probability estimates of blackouts for selected locations.

+Integrated Map: Displays a flat world map centered on West Bengal for easy location selection.

+AI-Powered Forecasting: Uses machine learning models to analyze power grid data and predict outages.

+User-Friendly Interface: Simple and intuitive UI for seamless interaction.

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLinthttps://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax rules.

 Currently, two official plugins are available: